 After suffering greatly during the Cultural Revolution, Guangdong’s fortunes began again to rise after Deng Xiaoping’s open door 1978 policy established the first special economic zones in the Guangdong’s cities of Shenzhen, Zhuhai and Shantou, bringing capitalism into Communist China for the first time.
 When China’s economic reforms appeared to be threatened by internal opposition, Deng chose to tour the province in his famous ‘Southern Tour’ of 1992 to reaffirm his commitment to the process.
 Guangdong has remained at the forefront of China’s reform and opening up and is now a leading export center with the highest GDP of all China’s provinces.

 With a population of approximately 114 million people, Guangdong is China’s most populous province.
-It is estimated that approximately, 80 million of these are permanent residents, with the rest being migrant workers, often called the ‘floating population’, who live in the province for at least six months of the year in order to work in the factories of Guangdong’s coastal cities.
+It is estimated that approximately 80 million of these are permanent residents.
+The rest are migrant workers, often called the ‘floating population’, who live in the province for at least six months of the year in order to work in Guangdong’s factories.
 The China Labor Bulletin estimated that there are approximately 288 million rural migrants in China.
 Guangdong hosts the largest floating population followed by Beijing, Shanghai and Zhejiang.
 The influx of these migrant workers into Guangdong has been one reason that province’s population has increased rapidly.
-In 1982, its population was only approximately 60 million in 1982.
+In 1982, its population was only approximately 60 million.
 Guangdong’s capital Guangzhou and its economic hub of Shenzhen are now among the most populous cities in China.
 Indeed, almost all of Guangdong’s Pearl River Delta is now highly urbanized, and some two-thirds of the province’s residents live in cities.

 Ethnically, Guangdong is primarily Han Chinese with ethnic minorities representing only a tiny portion of Guangdong’s population.
 These minorities include the Yao, Hakka, Zhuang, She, Miao, Li peoples.
 The most common language of the province is Cantonese.
 Interestingly, Guangdong has a significantly unbalanced gender ratio that is among the highest of all Chinese provinces; in the 1-4 age group, there are estimated to be only 100 girls for every 130 boys.